I suffered a pretty awful accident May 14 while following my grandson on a mountain bike down an open, sloping field on his parents’ property.

 A lip at the edge of the field dropped several feet.
 I intended just to ride it down, hanging on tightly to reach the broader, softer slope.
 I didn’t see the hole at the bottom until it was too late.
 In an instant of clarity my brain registered, “This is not going to be good.”

 My front wheel hit the hole and the bike stopped dead.
-I kept flying and landed on my head.
+I kept flying toward the ground like a spear and landed on my head

 Grayson ran back up the hill to see if I was all right.
 “No, Grayson, I’m not all right.
 Go get Nana.”
 I felt like someone had hit me in the head with a 2 x 4 and that I’d lost six inches of height from having my spine compressed.